lktidaohuoxing/SuperEdge/README.md

 # SuperEdge
-A superpoint based Edge detection method
+A superpoint based Edge detection method.
+SuperEdge can be used to extract object edges and perform edge matching.
+This project is still under development and the current visual effect is as follows.

 | coco |road |
 |--|--|
 |  ![250](./Image/coco/output1.png) |![250](./Image/road/output1.png) |